 Download the free DocumentDB Emulator to develop and test applications using DocumentDB from your local machine.
-Once you’re satisfied with how your application works, you can deploy it by just changing your configuration to point to an Azure DocumentDB instance.
+When you're happy with how your application works, you can deploy it just by changing your configuration to point to an Azure DocumentDB instance.

 Planet scale with geo-replication